jflutamida/cartita-freecell/README.md

 The algorithm to generate each game is taken from https://www.linusakesson.net/software/freecell.php, with very minor modifications.
 Thanks!

 There is a makefile included, the program doesn't require any extra libraries other than those installed with Gtkmm.
-I compiled and tested it in Ubuntu 18.04 Mate, it should work work everywhere else.
+I compiled and tested it on Ubuntu 18.04 Mate, it should work everywhere else.

 The license terms are: use it however you want, it's completely free.